-The federal Housing Choice Voucher (HCV) program, commonly known as Section 8, is the nation’s single largest tool for providing affordable housing.
+The federal Housing Choice Voucher (HCV) program, commonly known as Section 8, is the nation’s largest tool for providing affordable housing.
 Under this program, families pay approximately 30% of their income toward rent, and the government pays the remainder of the rent directly to the property owner.
-While vouchers are in high demand, the program has a reputation for ‘red tape’ that may make obtaining and using vouchers burdensome for both tenants and owners.
+While vouchers are in high demand, the program has a reputation for ‘red tape’ that makes obtaining and using vouchers burdensome for both tenants and owners.

-RAPID (Rental Assistance through People-Informed Design) is a two-year partnership between the Public Policy Lab (PPL) and the NYC Department of Housing Preservation & Development (HPD) to assess how HPD can improve the Housing Choice Voucher experience for tenants, owners, and staff.
-This work builds on HPD’s June 2022 commitments in Housing Our Neighbors: A Blueprint for Housing and Homelessness [PDF] to reduce administrative burden to increase access to affordable housing.In keeping with these commitments, PPL and HPD are leading human-centered research and design to inform and support HPD’s development of streamlined customer-centered technology solutions, communications, and service offerings.
+RAPID (Rental Assistance through People-Informed Design) was a two-year partnership between the Public Policy Lab (PPL) and the NYC Department of Housing Preservation & Development (HPD) to assess how HPD could improve the Housing Choice Voucher experience for tenants, owners, and staff.
+This work built on HPD’s June 2022 commitments in Housing Our Neighbors: A Blueprint for Housing and Homelessness to reduce administrative burden and increase access to affordable housing.

 The biggest challenge for me was the unknown.
 You've submitted your application and you have no idea if it went through or if they're missing anything.
 It's important because, you know, it's something you're trying to get for your livelihood.